3 Simple Ways to Get Started with Digital Sales

 The silver lining

-In July, 2013 the number of sales jobs in the US alone rose by 445,000 to a four year high of 15.8 million.
+The number of sales jobs in the US alone rose by 445,000 to a four year high of 15.8 million.
 And 35% of sales managers are said to be having a hard time finding candidates who are qualified.

 And not only are sales jobs increasing, but sales people are needed.
 Research by the Information Technology Services Marketing Association (ITSMA) has found that 70% of B2B buyers want to engage with a sales person early in the sales process when making decisions on a major purchase of more than $500,000.